inthenile/React-blog/README.md

 <s>-Add pagination (or infinite scrolling?) maybe </s>

 # Known issue(s)
-The search bar will only result already fetched blogs.
+<s>The search bar will only result already fetched blogs.
 If, for instance the user tries to search for a blog that is not yet currently rendered by scrolling down, there will be no results.
-Might have to work around this by fetching all blogs for searches?
+Might have to work around this by fetching all blogs for searches?</s> SOLVED